Épinal: Economy

 Épinal is best known for the "Images d'Épinal" – which is now a common expression in French language – the popular prints created by a local company, the Imagerie d'Épinal, formerly known as the Imagerie Pellerin.
 These stencil-colored woodcuts of military subjects, Napoleonic history, storybook characters and other folk themes were widely distributed throughout the 19th century.
 The company still exists today, and still uses its hand-operated presses to produce the antique images.
 Other local industries include textiles, metals, morocco leather, precision instruments, and bicycles.
 There is a school of textile weaving.

 Politics

 Épinal is contained within Vosges' 1st constituency for elections to the National Assembly.

 Education

 The engineering College École nationale supérieure des technologies et industries du bois dedicated to wood Industry is located in the city.

 Sport

-SAS Épinal is based in the commune.
+The commune is home to SAS Épinal, which play in the Championnat National 2, the fourth-tier of football in France.
+There is also a hockey team, Wildcats d'Épinal, which currently plays in the FFHG Division 1, the second tier of ice hockey.